 Women’s Community Development: anyone identifying as a woman who is either living with HIV or facing systemic risk factors for HIV.

 Our programming works to reduce HIV, Hep C, and drug use related stigma and discrimination and influence behaviour change among groups at risk for HIV infection.

 Grounded in the GIPA Principle and The Ontario Accord, these programs provide:

 - Leadership development and empowerment activities for Peers

 - Training and skills development to speak at educational engagements as part of the Speakers Bureau program

 - Support and development through the Turning to One Another Working Group

-For more information about Peer programs, contact The Coordinator of Volunteers & Peer Engagement
+For more information about Peer programs, contact The Manager of Volunteers & Peer Engagement or The Peer Educator

 Acronyms commonly used in the Peer Engagement Program:

 PHA or Peer (a person living with HIV/AIDS)